lunarc/lunarc_docs/docs/Python.md

 ### Anaconda distributions
 For users **without special requirements**, the recommended distribution is the Anaconda.
 Anaconda is provided for Python versions 2 and 3.
 The modules are named **Anaconda2** resp. **Anaconda3**.
 These are also the recommended distribution for users who whish to use the interactive environment **spyder**, though spyder is also provided for a few selected versions of the Python distribution.

+To get the full functionality of the Anaconda environment should use the following commands:

+        module load Anaconda3
+        source conda_config.sh

+This enables the full functionality of the **conda** command.

+### Creating conda environments

+To be able to create reproducable and custom environments with specific versions of Python, Numpy or any other packages.
+It is encouraged to create a specific conda environment for this.
+To create a new conda environment make sure that you have activated the conda command with

+        source conda_config.sh

+Now you can create a new environment with the following command:

+        conda create -n myenv

+This will start the process of creating a new environment:

+        Collecting package metadata (current_repodata.json): done
+        Solving environment: done

+        ## Package Plan ##

+          environment location: /home/bmjl/.conda/envs/myenv

+        Proceed ([y]/n)?

+Press **y** to start the process.
+When the environment has been created the following is shown:

+        Preparing transaction: done
+        Verifying transaction: done
+        Executing transaction: done
+        #
+        # To activate this environment, use
+        #
+        #     $ conda activate myenv
+        #
+        # To deactivate an active environment, use
+        #
+        #     $ conda deactivate

+Activate the new environment using

+        conda activate myenv

+When activated all package installations, both conda and pip, goes into this environment and will not interfere with the base conda environment.

 ### Python distributions

 Users who are planning to do **larger scale calculations** potentially using MPI4PY or requiring specific compilers and libraries, the recommended distribution is named **Python**.
 Please note that this these require loading of pre-requisites, such as compilers, MPI and/or CUDA libraries, as detailed in the [Overview section](#Overview).